Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 What "Natural" Usually Means on Supplement Labels

-For example, a vitamin may originate from a plant source while still undergoing substantial processing before reaching the final formulation.
-Likewise, a synthetic ingredient may ultimately be chemically identical to a naturally occurring version.
+A vitamin may originate from a plant source while still undergoing substantial processing before reaching the finished supplement.
+A synthetic ingredient may be chemically identical to a naturally occurring version.
+Natural may describe where an ingredient started.
+It does not necessarily describe what the finished ingredient does in the body, how it was controlled, or whether the dose fits the intended use.

 What "Clean" Usually Signals